Ransomware attacks on hospitals in Alabama forced a healthcare system to turn patients away last week.

 Ponemon said companies most susceptible to cyberattacks include healthcare organizations and public sector companies, like police departments.
 Yet healthcare providers in particular have been "laggards" in bringing their security up to speed, and attackers know they're not dealing with state-of-the-art security, Ponemon said.

 Indeed, for many health systems, the security budget is below 6%, according to Hewitt.
 Compare that to banking or manufacturing, where the security budget hovers around 10% to 20%.

 Security has to become more of a priority at the executive level in healthcare, because security teams are not getting the attention they need to deal with the problem, Hewitt said.
-The first step to fixing this problem is retitling CISO to chief security officer.
+The step to fixing this problem is retitling CISO to chief security officer.
 Those serving in the post should be brought to the executive table to make their case for security, he said.

-Data backups should also be viewed as part of a comprehensive security plan, Hewitt said.
+Data backups should also be viewed as part of a comprehensive security , Hewitt said.
 Conducting an independent risk assessment, training employees to have better cybersecurity awareness, reducing the number of people with access to administrator accounts and thoroughly assessing vendors are all key steps to good cybersecurity practices, he said.

 Along with having a full backup, Ponemon said simulating an attack can prepare an organization to react and respond appropriately when a real attack occurs.
 Simulation, testing and training is important and can help the organization identify flaws within their system that need to be addressed.
 Having insurance to provide protection against cyberattacks can also be useful, he said.